MEDIA & PUBLICATION

 First-in-Class Oral Therapy for Treatment of Macular Degeneration

-LBS-008 is a first-in-class oral therapy targeting Dry Age-Related Macular Degeneration (AMD) and Stargardt Disease, which are untreatable conditions that cause vision loss in adults and children, respectively.
+, a subsidiary company of Lin BioScience, is a first-in-class oral therapy targeting Dry Age-Related Macular Degeneration (AMD) and Stargardt Disease, which are untreatable conditions that cause vision loss in adults and children respectively.

-LBS-008 is the most advanced and the first graduate candidate from the US National Institutes for Health’s (NIH) highly selective Blueprint Program for Neuroscience Research.
+LBS-008 is the most advanced and the first graduate candidate from the US National Institutes of Health’s (NIH) highly selective Blueprint Program for Neuroscience Research.
 The program leverages the resources of 15 NIH centers and $10M USD in funding to cover the development cost of LBS-008 through completion of Phase 1 clinical trials.
-LBS-008 has obtained US FDA and EMA Orphan Drug Designation in 2017/September and 2018/May respectively.
-LBS-008 is expected to enter first-in-human Phase 1 clinical trials in 2018.
+LBS-008 has obtained US FDA and EMA Orphan Drug Designation in 2017/September and 2018/May respectively and has also received US FDA Rare Pediatric Disease Designation (RPD) for Stargardt Disease in 2018/Sept.
+LBS-008 has entered first-in-human Phase 1 clinical trials in 2018/Nov.